UBC-MDS/DSCI_524_collab-sw-dev/lectures/02_lecture-intro-to-r-and-python-pkgs.md

 > Note: at the end of lecture I will post the answers to this table.

+## Tour de Python packages

+Some Python packages you may want to explore:

+1. [`convertempPy`](https://github.com/ttimbers/convertempPy) - a simple example package I built as a demo for this course

+2. [`laserembeddings`](https://github.com/yannvgn/laserembeddings) - a Python package (uses the Poetry approach to creating Python packages)

+3. [`pandera`](https://github.com/pandera-dev/pandera) - a reviewed PyOpenSci Python package (uses more traditional approach to creating Python packages)

 ## The Whole Game in Python (30 min)

 ### Activity